tryscer/flock/flock-music.md

 ​	“I angered Eleanore.”
 ​	“Thought that was your plan all along.”
 ​	“Yeah, but I think I overdid it.
 And she *is* my ticket out of here.”
-​	My eyes suddenly fill with so much tears that I can’t see anything and to hide that I’m looking down.
+​	My eyes suddenly fill with so many tears that I can’t see anything and to hide that I’m looking down.
 ​	“What do you mean, your ticket out of here?”
 I ask her shoes.
 ​	“Listen, Peach — I mean listen…”
 ​	I shuffle my feet.
 “You still owe me an explanation,” I say.